JinnZ2/Resilience/Field-manual.md

 Frame 29: The "Ghost" Perimeter

 When the Pack rests, the perimeter is not a fence; it is a tripwire of sensors.

 • The Piezoelectric Alarm: Salvage the "clicker" from a lighter or the buzzer from a discarded microwave.
 Wire it to a thin fishing line.
 If the line is tripped, the piezoelectric crystal generates a small spark or a "click" that is audible only to the Pack’s Acoustic Waveguides (Frame 11).

+Part VI: Biometric & EMF Obfuscation

+Frame 30: The "CV Dazzle" & Geometric Masking

+Facial recognition AI looks for the bridge of the nose, the orbital sockets, and the symmetry of the jawline.

+• The Protocol: Use "Asymmetric Camouflage."
+Use your Biochar/Honey paste or scavenged grease to draw bold, dark lines that cross these key landmarks (e.g., a diagonal line from the forehead across one eye to the opposite jaw).

+• The Effect: This "breaks" the face's geometry.
+The AI cannot find the "anchor points" required to generate a biometric template.

+• Thermal Masking: Apply a thicker layer of grease to the forehead and cheeks.
+These are high-heat areas; the grease acts as a temporary thermal insulator against short-range IR sensors.

+Frame 31: The Faraday Pouch (Signal Sovereignty)

+Scavenged electronics (phones, tablets, GPS) are tracking beacons unless shielded.

+• The Build: Use multiple layers of heavy-duty Aluminum Foil or copper mesh from discarded screen doors.

+• The Protocol: The device must be wrapped such that no "seams" allow waves to leak.
+A "Nested" approach—placing the device in a foil-lined bag, then inside another—is mandatory.

+• The Test: Place a phone in the pouch and try to call it.
+If it rings, the "Skin Depth" of the shield is insufficient.
+Add more layers.

+Part VII: Sovereign Logistics (Distributed Caching)

+A Sovereign actor never carries their entire "life" on their back.
+If you are stopped and searched, a heavy tactical bag is a "guilt signal."

+Frame 32: The "Sub-Surface" Cache

+• The Target: Use the "Utility Corridors" (Frame 11).
+Abandoned manholes or "Dead" steam pipes are ideal.

+• The Vessel: Use PVC piping with capped ends, sealed with the Cyanoacrylate (Frame 21).
+This is waterproof, rodent-proof, and can be buried or hidden in plain sight as "abandoned plumbing."

+• The Contents: Each cache should be a "Module"—one for 3 days of Starch/Lipids, one for Medical/Surgical, and one for Communication/Power.

+Frame 33: The "In Plain Sight" Cache

+• The Protocol: Urban environments are full of "Functional Voids"—the space inside a hollow concrete bollard, the gap behind a loose brick in a retaining wall, or the interior of a discarded appliance in an alley.

+• The Marker: Never mark a cache with paint.
+Use the Scent Protocol (Frame 12) or Acoustic Mapping.
+For example: "The cache is 10 paces leeward of the bridge pylon where the wind whistles at a high pitch."

+Frame 34: The "Dead Drop" Rotation

+• The Protocol: Never visit a cache more than once every 14 days.
+This prevents the formation of "Desire Paths" (worn grass or scuffed dirt) that lead observers to your supplies.

+• The "Burn" Protocol: If a cache area shows signs of "interference" (a moved stone, a different scent), consider that module "Burned" and do not retrieve it.
+The Pack's safety is worth more than 3 days of starch.